This is the first time I am actually letting you know about a recipe I’ve tried for the Instagram cookbook club I belong to.

 Reduce the heat so that the water is now at a rapid simmer.
 The tiniest of bubbles.

 While the water temp is reducing crack each egg into the small sieve held over a bowl.
-Let the excess egg white drip out for at least 20 seconds.
+Let the excess egg white drip out for about 20 seconds.
 Transfer the sieve to the water, tilt and let the egg fall into the just short of bubbling simmering water.

-I go 3 minutes for a soft yolk.
+I go 2.5-3 minutes for a soft yolk.
+The time is affected by the temp and the size of the egg.
+You'll be able to tell, by using the whites as a gauge.
+If they are set and opaque, and you like a runny yolk, you're done!
 Obviously if you want a firmer yolk, simmer longer.
 Scoop out the egg with the slotted spoon and transfer to a paper towel lined plate.

 With the above recipe, since you are cooking 4 eggs, you may want to prepare the eggs ahead, by draining one by one in the sieve and transferring to a small bowl or teacup.
 Then when it is time to cook, you can transfer each egg into the water at the same time.